ahtih/ldiw_waste_map/README.txt

 or GIS companies.

-Then you can create a number of "Geographic area hierarchy levels" at /node/add/geo-hierarchy-level , and then "Geographic areas" at /node/add/geo-area.
+Then you can create a number of "Geographic area hierarchy levels" at `node/add/geo-hierarchy-level` , and then "Geographic areas" at `node/add/geo-area`.
 Both of these are ordinary nodes with some CCK fields;
-thus you can get an overview of defined hierarchy levels and areas at /admin/content/node.
+thus you can get an overview of defined hierarchy levels and areas at `admin/content/node`.

-After editing areas or hierarchy levels, you should perform a "Recalculate Geographic Areas data for Waste point nodes" operation at /admin/settings/ldiw_waste_map.
+After editing areas or hierarchy levels, you should perform a "Recalculate Geographic Areas fields for Waste point nodes" operation at `admin/settings/ldiw_waste_map/geo_areas`.

 Maintainers
 -----------